South Africa • Namibia • Botswana • Zimbabwe

 My tent was called ‘zebra’ and I had a comfortable night.
 The next morning we realised how careful we would need to be packing the tents up as one of them had a large scorpion underneath.

-We stopped at Springbok, and old copper mining town and you could still see traces of minerals in the rock.
+We stopped at an old copper mining town ‘Springbok’, and you could still see traces of minerals in the rock.
 I changed some money which was much harder than it should have been in a border town, and we bought some food and then crossed into Namibia.
 At the crossing, some intimidating South African police officers got on our truck and warned us about carrying anything illegal.
 One of them was leaning on the onboard chest freezer that contained a lot of contraband meat we were taking with us.
 Luckily he didn’t ask to look inside.
 We arrived at the Felix Unite camping site quite late but in time to see the last of the sun over the Orange River.

 The next day I spent the morning reading and swimming and then we drove to the lovely Ai-Ais hot springs.
 Some of the pools were extremely hot but the main pool was the perfect temperature and empty so I had my second swim of the day.
 Normally this place is full of tourists but we were travelling off-season and it should have been raining.